What Customer Lifetime Value (CLV) Is & How to Calculate It

 Best CLV Metrics for Different Industries

 Different industries have different goals when calculating their CLV metrics.
-Some companies use CLV to identify their existing customers are the most profitable.
+Some companies use CLV to identify their existing customers as the most profitable.
 In contrast, others use it to determine which potential customers are the most valuable.

 There are two main reasons why companies use CLV metrics: to improve profitability and to increase sales.
 When a company looks to improve profitability, it's often looking for ways to increase its margins.
 If a company can get more money out of each customer, then it will be able to make more money overall.